 On September 29, 2014, upon arrival in Port Calais (France), the ship suffered an engine room fire accident.
-The fire was quickly extinguished by the onboard fire protection / sprinkler system.
-All passengers were disembarked.
+The fire was quickly extinguished by the onboard fire protection/sprinkler system.
+All the passengers were disembarked.
 No injuries were reported.

 The vessel was then taken to Arno Shipyard (Dunkerque, France) for repairs.

 On January 31, 2008, during maneuvering (sheltering from rough weather off Deal, Kent's coast), the ferry ran aground over the SS Mahratta shipwreck (steamship launched 1917).
-As result, the ferry's portside propeller was lost.
-Additionally, its drive shaft and gear box were damaged.
+As a result, the ferry's portside propeller was lost.
+Additionally, its drive shaft and gearbox were damaged.

 The cause for the grounding was that the Navigation Bridge team was distracted by an onboard fire alarm and several phone calls of non-navigational nature.
 The ship managed to reach Dover on its own power, but there required berthing assistance of 2 tugboats.
 After emergency repairs in Falmouth England, the vessel resumed its schedule, operating with only one propeller.

 During the accident, the ship was on a scheduled crossing from Calais France to Dover England.
 Due to severe weather, Port Dover was temporarily closed, so the ferry proceeded to The Downs (between Goodwin Sands and East Kent coast) to wait for the port's reopening.

 You can add more details on reported here accident or submit new / your own Pride of Canterbury ferry ship incident ("Cruise Minus" report) via CruiseMapper's contact form.